bosamatheus/pollination/README.md

-# pollination
+# Pollination

-Pollination app to create polls to collect feedback.
+Pollination app to create polls to collect votes and feedback.